 - Saturday- Eat Out ( I am usually out on Saturday with the kids and I leave very early…)

 So there you have it, my lazy guide to menu planning.
 There isn’t much to think and it is quite flexible.
+It is perfect way for meal planning as a busy mom.
 Of course there are a few things that I do to make sure that my life is even more easier.
 I hate to work all the time so here are a few tips to make this plan work even better.

 - Make a list of all of your favourite meals and breakfasts.
 Pin it somewhere.